Zones 30-31 logo

 Questions or comments about the 100 in 100 program (and any of the project opportunities listed below) can be addressed to Ron Appuhn (rappuhn53@yahoo.com).

-As presented to the Heart 2 Heart travel team in November 2022, the Tlalpan Golf club (D4170) is beginning its pilot project to create and print 1,000 copies of the first book that empower girls through a regional story.
-The books are written and designed by local authors and artists for the target age range of 3 to 6, but the age range will increase with different books and with trial readings.
+In 2022-23, the Tlalpan Golf Mexico club created and printed 1,000 copies of an initial short book that promotes girls’ empowerment through a regional story.
+The books are written and designed by local authors and artists, with target age ranges based upon each different book and with trial readings.
 Over time the goal is to create and print 8 different books and expand from club distribution to district distribution to national distribution.
+This second and third books are being developed for printing in 2023-24 and will be fully funded soon.
+The fourth book is planned for 2024-25, and the US share of $6,000 will pay for the printing portion of 1,000 books.

-2 Tlalpan Golf club – scholarship for La Quinta (Unnido Foundation) children to attend Montessori school – $1,200 annual or $100 per month per student
+1 Tlalpan Golf Mexico club (D4170) – scholarship for La Quinta (Unnido Foundation) children to attend Montessori school – $1,300 annual or $110 per month per student, based on current exchange rates

-3 Tlalpan Golf club – support for programs for La Quinta (Unnido Foundation) children (food, medicines and medical support, education and personal development, general support) – any financial support helps
+2 Tlalpan Golf Mexico club (D4170) – support for programs for La Quinta (Unnido Foundation) children (food, medicines and medical support, education and personal development, general support) – any financial support helps

 a.
 World Access Project (Richard St, Denis) – non-profit that serves the disabled with refurbished and personalized wheelchairs and some additional devices for the disabled